 Design Your Own Watch?
 A Collector Explains The Pros And Cons With Ochs Und Junior

 “Open-ended customization” is what unconventional watch company Ochs und Junior promises.
-This boutique brand located in Lucerne, Switzerland is the brainchild of the legendary Ludwig Oechslin (creator of Ulysse Nardin’s Freak and other constructions as well as former curator of the Musée International d’Horlogerie) and Beat Weinmann (previously the manager of Embassy Lucerne).
+This boutique brand located in Lucerne, Switzerland is the brainchild of the legendary Ludwig Oechslin (creator of the Ulysse Nardin Freak and other constructions as well as former curator of the Musée International d’Horlogerie) and Beat Weinmann (previously the manager of Embassy Lucerne).

 I am a passionate watch enthusiast and have been for years, as well as a watch collector (as far as my budget allows).
-There may be readers who remember me from The Purists (which how I know Ian, GaryG, and Elizabeth), and others might know me as a commercial photographer, which I’ve been since 2012.
+There may be readers who remember me from The Purists (which is how I know Ian, GaryG, and Elizabeth), and others might know me as a commercial photographer, which I’ve been since 2012.

 Since about 2000, I’ve had a serious fascination with mechanical watches that in my mind always culminated in building my own watch.
 I went through the fantasy of complications, simplicity, new displays of time, form factors, and other materials and features.
 I researched, designed, drew, discussed, consulted, and eventually shelved the dream when work took over and left me with no time or passion to pursue it.